Executive Director / Production Director

 Farah is the oldest child of Deaf Adults (CODA) and has had to battle stereotypes and discrimination based on abilities her entire life.
-When learned about Angels on Stage, through her nephew, who is an Angel, she was overjoyed to see an organization taking Angels out of the boxes society tries to place them in, and “illuminating their abilities”.
+When she learned about Angels on Stage through her nephew, who is an Angel, she was overjoyed to see an organization taking Angels out of the boxes society tries to place them in, and “illuminating their abilities”.
 Farah joined AoS to volunteer her services as a special ed consultant and ASL sign language interpreter for the productions.
 Farah was recruited as a staff member for this season, and she is excited to jump in the role and get more involved with AoS.
 Farah holds a BS in Psychology from San Jose State University, where she graduated Summa Cum Laude.

 Kim has been a buddy coach since Season 3.
 She has watched Angels blossom on stage and is always inspired to see new Angels experience the AoS magic, and loves working with the buddy coaches to help set the angels up for success.
 Currently, Kim works at De Anza College in the Educational Diagnostic Center, which serves students with learning disabilities and tutors students with a variety of disabilities including ADD, autism, Aspergers and learning disabilities.
 She loves to volunteer at Parents Helping Parents in San Jose and co-facilitates their Learning Disabilities and ADD Support and Information Group.
 Kim is looking forward to another awe-inspiring season.

 VP of Logistics / Prop Master

 Carol met with DeAnna Pursai as Angels on Stage was just a thought.
 Having no theater background the first year, assisting with props was a safe start.
 She has held a seat on the board in the past and now is affectionately known as the “Prop Mama”.
 Carol works at California Community Opportunities.

 VP of Communications